EzTaah/ManVSZombies/README.md

 # ManVsZombie

-A 2D top-down game where a player character can move and eliminate zombies.
-The game is currently under development.
+> The game is currently under development.

-## Features
-- 2D top-down view
+A 2D top-down zombie shooter.
-- Collision detection
-- Zombie adversaries

-### Keys
+### Controls
 - Use `Z` `Q` `S` `D` to move the player.
 - Aim with the mouse and click the left button to shoot.

 ---

-## Building and Development
+# Building and Development

-### Informations
+## Informations
-> Game developed using the [Raylib](https://www.raylib.com/) library.
+- Game developed using the [Raylib](https://www.raylib.com/) library.

+## Prerequisites
+- Ensure you have a compiler installed on your computer.
+- There's no need to install Raylib separately.
+It is already precompiled and stored in the 'lib' folder.

-### Compilation instructions ( if you are using the minGW compiler)
+## Compilation instructions ( if you are using the minGW compiler)

+1. Open a PowerShell/cmd terminal and navigate to the project's directory.

-1. Navigate to the build directory :
+2. Navigate to the build directory :
 ```
 cd build
 ```

-2. Generate the makefiles:
+3. Generate the makefiles:
 ```
 cmake -G "MinGW Makefiles" ..
 ```

-3. Compile the project :
+4. Compile the project : (assuming that you use the minGW compiler)
 ```
 mingw32-make
 ```